openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/adapters/README.md

   1. Multiply on `std`
   2. Add `mean`
   3. Reverse channels if this option enabled.
+  * `target_out` - super resolution model output layer name in case when model has several outputs.
 * `landmarks_regression` - converting output of model for landmarks regression to `FacialLandmarksPrediction`.
 * `pixel_link_text_detection` - converting output of PixelLink like model for text detection to `TextDetectionPrediction`.
   * `pixel_class_out` - name of layer containing information related to text/no-text classification for each pixel.